Disclaimer: This post was created in partnership with Frigidaire. But the opinions are all ours!

 9. Creamy Avocado Dip – I eat this for lunch once or twice a week.
 We get rave reviews on this dip all the time.
 Again, a great one to dip any garden veggies in, including raw zucchini sticks.
 Yum!

-10. Homemade Pizza – Chop up all kinds of veggies to top this delicious dough.
+10. English Muffin Pizzas – Chop up all kinds of veggies to top this delicious pizza.
 Don’t forget the homemade pizza sauce to use up those tomaters too!
 If you have lots of kale, you might try this Kale, Yukon Golds, and Bacon Pizza.

 11. Zucchini Pizza Crust – The addition of zucchini doesn’t change the flavor of this crust much, plus it includes cheese and seasonings that make it so tasty!